karinbe/Developing-A-Variety-Of-Methods-For-Identifying-Anomalies/README.md

 ## Disclaimer

-* This project represents our entry for the final project in our study in the Software Engineering Program (BS.c) in Azrieli - Jerusalem College of Engineering
+* This project represents our entry for the final project in our study in the Software Engineering Program (BS.c) in [Azrieli College of Engineering](http://www.jce.ac.il/), Jerusalem, Israel.
 *
 *